 3. results and discussion

-The Hadejia and Nguru river floodplains is a significant wetland in Nigeria, providing habitat for diverse flora and fauna, and contributing to the livelihoods of local communities.
-One of the critical factors that influence the functioning of wetlands is rainfall.
-In this regard, understanding the distribution and trends of rainfall in the wetland is essential for effective planning and management.
-In this section, the study presents the results and discussions on the distribution of rainfall in the Hadejia and Nguru river floodplains from 2000 to 2015, water table dynamics in the region as well as the generation of probabilistic forecasts for rainfall.

 Rainfall Pattern in Hadejia and Nguru River Floodplains

 The Hadejia and Nguru River floodplains are located in the arid and semi-arid regions of Nigeria, which experience seasonal fluctuations in rainfall patterns.
 The rainfall pattern in this region is of significant importance to agricultural practices, hydrology, and water resource management.
 This is a significant ecological and agricultural region in the country.
 These floodplains are known for their diverse ecosystems, which support various flora, fauna, and human populations.
 One crucial aspect that influences these floodplains' dynamics is the rainfall pattern.
 According to the Nigerian Meteorological Agency (NIMET), the average annual rainfall in the Hadejia and Nguru River floodplains ranges between 400 and 800 mm, with a peak in August and September and a trough in January and February.
 However, the rainfall pattern is characterized by high inter-annual variability, which has significant implications for agricultural production and food security.